Ask a COVID-19 Question

 For U.S. Citizens issues please write to MontevideoACS@state.gov

-- Immigrant Visa Services: The United States Embassy in Montevideo is currently offering limited immigrant visa services including IR-1, IR-2, CR-1, CR-2, K1, K2, and DV immigrant visas.
-Notices containing detailed information about the current status of visa services worldwide and visa restrictions related to the COVID-19 global pandemic can be found here.
+- Immigrant Visa Services: The United States Embassy in Montevideo has resumed routine immigrant visa services.
+A notice containing detailed information about the current status of immigrant visa services worldwide can be found here.